FSD3080 Collaborative Planning of Urban Green Infrastructure 2013

 - Hirvensalo, Jenni (University of Helsinki.
 Department of Geosciences and Geography)

-conservation of nature, environmental management, environmental planning, environmental policy, green belt areas, human environment, natural environment, parks, urban centers, urban environment
+conservation of nature, environment policy, environmental management, environmental planning, green belt areas, human environment, natural environment, parks, urban centers, urban environment

 The archived data consist of 25 interviews conducted to collect information for a nationwide guide on planning green areas in Finland.
 The interviewees were employees in the public, private, and third sector working in planning of urban nature.
 Interview themes included nature in cities, building of green spaces, and spatial planning.
 The data were gathered as a part of the Enhancing Sustainable Urban Development through Ecosystem Services (ENSURE) project, which aimed to produce interdiscplinary knowledge and tools for advancing sustainable development in urban areas.
 This part of the project was funded by Helsinki University Centre for Environment, HENVI (50%), and Finnish Environment Institute (50%).